glennie/tinyca2/README.md

 * The package contains also 'fix-tinyca-paths.patch' and the modified PKGBUILD from arch aur repository.
 I'm not sure the author for fix-tinyca-paths.patch', but, the credits for the PKGBUILD must go to Marti Raudsepp <marti@juffo.org>

-* My contribution to this package:
+**My contribution to this package : **
-** New github repo from debian's source
+* New github repo from debian's source
-** Cleaned the debian patches by removing debian specific stuff ** Added arch sub directory with arch linux related stuff
+* Cleaned the debian patches by removing debian specific stuff
+* Added arch sub directory with arch linux related stuff

 Changelog
 =======